wiredimpact/wired-impact-volunteer-management/README.txt

 If the recurring opportunity will have the same volunteers each time, we’d recommend you create one flexible volunteer opportunity.

+= How can I adjust the built-in volunteer signup form? =

+There are three options for handling volunteer sign-ups within the plugin:

+1. Use the built-in volunteer signup form which includes name, email and phone number fields.
+This form can be modified, but only through code using the PHP template files included inside the plugin.
+1. Choose the plugin's option not to show a form, then manually embed a third-party form within the content of each volunteer opportunity.
+1. If you're utilizing the [Gravity Forms](https://www.gravityforms.com/) plugin, you can use the settings to show a form you've built within your volunteer opportunities.

+You'll find default settings outlining how to handle forms within the Help & Settings page.
+You can also modify how forms are handled when editing each individual volunteer opportunity.

 == Screenshots ==

 1. Advertise Volunteer Opportunities More Easily